5 Easy ways to reduce plastic waste

 Reusable coffee cups are better for your wallet because you can buy a reusable mug once, then use it over and over again.
 Plus, if you get your drink at a local cafe that offers discounts for customers who bring their own reusable mugs, then those savings will add up!

 And finally, reusable cups offer another benefit as well - they keep hot drinks hotter longer than other types of containers do!

 Due to their small size, plastic straws can’t be recycled.
 Plastic straws in Australia represent 7.5% of all plastic in our county, with that figure growing each year.
 Plastic straws can be dangerous to our planet and wildlife.
 With so many plastic straws winding up in landfill, waterways and in nature, our wildlife is vulnerable to ingesting this plastic.
 Being sharp, plastic straws can cause harmful lacerations to animals’ internal organs.

 Luckily you can still enjoy all your favourite drinks without the environmental damage thanks to reusable straws.
 There are so many reusable straws to choose from.
 Metal straws are a great option as they are easy to use and wash.
 You can shop metal straws and stainless steel straws in straight, bent and even rose gold designs.
-If you’re looking to use eco-friendly straws for your little ones, then silicone straws are a great option.
+If you’re looking to use eco friendly straws for your little ones, then silicone straws are a great option.
 Silicone straws are easy to bend and use to help little ones sip safely.
-Bringing environmentally friendly straws with you when on the go is a great idea to help you say no to single-use plastic.
+Glass straws are great to drink from and they are our favourite.
+Bringing environmentally friendly straws with you when on the go is a great idea to help you say no to single use plastic.